Entry-Level Driver FAQs

 Driver-trainees must demonstrate their understanding of the material by achieving an overall minimum score of 80 percent on the theory assessment.

-There is no minimum number of instruction hours for behind-the-wheel training, but the instructor must cover all of the topics included in the curriculum.
+There isn’t a minimum number of hours that must be spent on behind-the-wheel training, but the instructor must cover all topics included in the curriculum.

 The instructor must determine and document that each driver-trainee has demonstrated proficiency in all elements of the behind-the-wheel curriculum.
 The instructor must also document the total number of clock hours each driver-trainee spends to complete the behind-the-wheel curriculum.